Shortage: Effects

 Decisions which result in a below-market-clearing price help some people and hurt others.
-In this case, shortages may be accepted because they theoretically enable a certain portion of the population to purchase a product that they couldn't afford at the market-clearing price.
-The cost is to those who are willing to pay for a product and either can't, or experience greater difficulty in doing so.
+In this case, shortages may be accepted because they theoretically enable a certain portion of the population to purchase a product that they could not afford at the market-clearing price.
+The cost is to those who are willing to pay for a product and either cannot, or experience greater difficulty in doing so.

 In the case of government intervention in the market, there is always a trade-off with positive and negative effects.
-For example, a price ceiling may cause a shortage, but it will also enable a certain percentage of the population to purchase a product that they couldn't afford at market costs.
+For example, a price ceiling may cause a shortage, but it will also enable a certain percentage of the population to purchase a product that they could not afford at market costs.
 Economic shortages caused by higher transaction costs and opportunity costs (e.g., in the form of lost time) also mean that the distribution process is wasteful.
 Both of these factors contribute to a decrease in aggregate wealth.